Books of Blood: "The Madonna"

 A man named Jerry is trying to talk a local shady businessman into financing the redevelopment of an old swimming pool complex.
 However, the pool has some mysterious inhabitants in the form of nude teenage girls who flee should Jerry or his would-be financial backer encounter them.
-A swimming pool in the centre is unlike the other pools in the building, in that it is full, glows with a strange light, and appears to be inhabited by some misshapen life-form.
-Curiosity leads Jerry to return to the place, which somehow causes him to wake up one morning to see that he has been transformed into a woman.
+Curiosity leads Jerry and the businessman to explore the complex and they separately discover a swimming pool in the centre.
+It is unlike the other pools in the building in that it is full, glows with a strange light, and appears to be inhabited by some misshapen life-form: the Madonna.
+While the businessman flees and mutilates himself in horror before falling into the Thames and drowning, Jerry stays and sleeps with one of the girls, returning home to wake up the following morning and discover he has been transformed into a woman.
+When he returns to the complex to find it being demolished, he dives into the pool to join the girls and the Madonna within.

 "Babel's Children"

 A young woman named Vanessa Jape happens across a secluded compound in which a group of elderly scientists and scholars use their great minds to determine the outcome of major world events.
-After living there for many years in seclusion, their decisions have degenerated and are now based on games of chance.
+After living there for many years in seclusion, their decisions have deteriorated and are now based on games of chance.
 When Vanessa and the men seek to flee the compound, they experience a car accident; all the elders are killed with the exception of one who refused to go along.
 Vanessa returns to the compound, forced to participate in the games of chance with the survivor until replacements can be found.